Volunteer

 • Must be high-school age or older (some volunteer assignments may be limited to those 18 and older)

 If you don’t see something of interest right now, check back later!
-You can also get in touch with Robin Cross, rcross@pecva.org, with any questions.
+You can also get in touch with Robin Cross, rcross@pecva.org, with any questions, and to be directed to the appropriate staff.

 Types of Volunteer Roles